Organic Coffee for Your Health and the Environment

 The word organic may bring many pictures to mind.
 Organic fruits, vegetables, and even organically fed poultry may seem like a fad.
 The truth is that it really isn’t; organics are quickly taking their place as the healthier choice, and they’re better for the environment to boot!

 The same is true when it comes to organic coffee.
 As the market grows, more and more people are beginning to see real benefit in going green.
-It isn’t just for the health of the environment; it’s also for a healthier diet, and a better taste.
+It is not just for the health of the environment; it’s also for a healthier diet, and a better taste.

-gain a better understanding of what the term “Organic Coffee” really means, we have put together the following guide on how it relates to your health and that of our planet!
+To gain a better understanding of what the term “Organic Coffee” really means, we have put together the following guide on how it relates to your health and that of our planet!

 What Does Organic Coffee Really Mean?